alphagov/notifications-python-client/README.md

     "status_code":"400",
     "errors":[{
                  "error": "BadRequestError",
-                 "message": "Can’t send to this recipient when service is in trial mode - see https://www.notifications.service.gov.uk/trial-mode"
+                 "message": "Can"t send to this recipient when service is in trial mode - see https://www.notifications.service.gov.uk/trial-mode"
              ]}
 </pre>
         </td>